 I had a laugh and quick dose of reality when my mother-in-law said “I have to book the cow for the ricotta cheese.”
 Excuse me, you have to what?
 I said it in Italian “Come´?
 Excusa??”
 My husband began to laugh.
 Apparently we have an appointment in a few days to go see the cows.
-This is just one small example amongst many of situations you’ll need to get accustomed to after moving to a small town in Italy.
+This is just one small example amongst many of situations you’ll need to get accustomed to after moving to Italy, a smaller town in Italy that is.

 Moving to a small town in Italy is a bit different from vacationing in Italy.
 You won’t really understand that concept unless you’re an expat.
 Everyday life must go on.
 And with any beautiful city, location or thing… there is a flip side.
 Back to the ricotta cheese, you can find it at the supermarket but it’s just heaps better when fresh from the farm.